Casa Batlló – Barcelona, Spain

 Insider Tips

-- Visit early for quieter rooms and better photos
+- Visit early for quieter rooms

-- Don’t skip the rooftop — it’s one of the highlights
+- Don’t skip the rooftop

 Common Complaints

-- Ticket prices are higher than other attractions
+- Higher ticket prices than many attractions

-- Can feel crowded during peak hours
+- Crowds during peak hours

-- Some rooms are narrow and move slowly
+- Narrow rooms that can move slowly

 Final Thoughts

 Casa Batlló is one of Barcelona’s most magical architectural experiences — colorful, creative, and full of surprises.
-Whether you’re a Gaudí fan or simply love beautiful design, this stop is sure to be a highlight of your visit.
+Whether you’re a Gaudí enthusiast or simply love beautiful design, this stop is almost guaranteed to be a highlight of your visit.
+For ticket options, hours, and tour details, the official Casa Batlló website has the most current information.

 If you’re planning your time in the city, you can explore more ideas in my full guide: Top 20 Things to Do in Barcelona When Arriving by Cruise.